Bell Internet: Dry DSL

 Naked DSL, commonly known as dry DSL in Canada, consists of a DSL service without a traditional home phone service.

 Bell does not charge any additional fees for dry DSL service; previously, there was a charge of $4 per month.
 Bell charges resellers a monthly fee ranging from $7.25 to $25.10 and a one-time activation fee for dry DSL service.
 Although Bell still attributes a phone number to a dry DSL line, it cannot be used for phone calls.
 When one attempts to call a dry DSL phone number, they receive the following message: "The number you are calling cannot receive incoming calls.
 This is a recording."
 The message is then repeated in French.

-McAfee Security
+Fibre To The X (FTTX)

+Bell Fibe Internet (FTTH) services are offered by Bell in select regions of Ontario and Quebec.
+Bell guarantees that the FTTH download and upload speeds advertised will be delivered to the Bell equipment.
+Bell Fibe Internet is offered at the following speeds: 25/25 Mbit/s, 50/50 Mbit/s, 150/150 Mbit/s, 500/500 Mbit/s, 1.5/0.94 Gbit/s, 3/3 Gbit/s, and 8/8 Gbit/s.